 Andrew Nance is the founder, Program Manager, and Lead Facilitator for Mindful Arts San Francisco (MASF).
 Additionally, he offers trainings and assemblies around the globe for libraries, schools, and school districts to provide the principles of mindfulness to students and staff.
 His mindfulness training comes from Mindful Schools, Spirit Rock Meditation Center, Omega and Esalen.
-A graduate of New York University’s Tisch School of the Arts, for almost two decades he was the Conservatory Director of The New Conservatory Theatre Center, providing educational theater experiences for thousands of Bay Area youth.
+A graduate of New York University’s Tisch School of the Arts, for almost two decades, he was the Conservatory Director of The New Conservatory Theatre Center, providing educational theater experiences for thousands of Bay Area youth and adults.

-He is the author of two Mindful children's books, the first is the popular PUPPY MIND, & MINDFUL ARTS in the CLASSROOM, published by Parallax Press, and distributed by Penguin Random House.
+He is the author of two Mindfulness books, the first is the popular PUPPY MIND, & MINDFUL ARTS in the CLASSROOM, published by Parallax Press, and distributed by Penguin Random House.
 Purchase at your local bookstore or online HERE.
 His next book, THE LION IN ME, is available for pre-order (Release date SEPT.
 17 2019)

 Suzanne Astar volunteers at New Traditions Elementary.
 She is a massage therapist and movement teacher.
 She is passionate about seeing interdependent community systems rooted in developing strategies for healthy living.
 In her first year with Mindfulness Arts, she practices engaging and enriching experiences irregardless of learning style.

 Casey Coviello is a yoga teacher and a writer working in the health care space.
 She spends her Friday mornings at George Moscone Elementary School doing science experiments on her mind with 4th graders.
 Casey aspires to take three deep breaths every day.